mohamedhannat/Fault-Detection-in-Electrical-Equipments-through-Infrared-Thermography-and-Deep-Learning/README.md

 <h2>Note</h2>

-<p>The project requires a dataset of images of equipment, including both normal and damaged equipment, to train the deep learning models.
-The dataset should be placed in the `data` directory.
-The code assumes the dataset is in a specific format and naming convention, so be sure to follow the instructions in the code comments when preparing the dataset.</p>
+<p>The code assumes the dataset is in a specific format and naming convention, so be sure to follow the instructions in the code comments when preparing the dataset.</p>